 - For CAS consideration during Fall term – September 1st

 - For CAS consideration during Winter term – December 1st

 - For CAS consideration during Spring term – March 1st

-- The CAS Curriculum Coordinator, Elizabeth Milner, initially reviews the submission for the department.
+- The CAS Curriculum Coordinator, Ellen Baldwin, initially reviews the submission for the department.
 Completion of the checklists in steps two and three are verified.
-Using the CIM Form checklist and a shortened form of the syllabus checklist, Elizabeth confirms that all required information has been included.
+Using the CIM Form checklist and a shortened form of the syllabus checklist, Ellen confirms that all required information has been included.
 A submission that does not clear both of these checklists will be returned to the department without committee review.

 - The CAS Curriculum Committee reviews the verified submission from an academic perspective.
 The Committee may choose to approve the submission and send it to the UOCC, or they may return the proposal to the department for additional work.

 - Once approved by CAS the submission goes to the UO Committee on Courses (UOCC) which reviews submissions once per term.
 The UOCC will either approve the submission, return it to the department for further work, or in rare cases deny the submission.